Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

    YOUR_CONTAINER_REGISTRY_NAME/inferencemodule:x.x.xx-cpuamd64 (or gpu)
    YOUR_CONTAINER_REGISTRY_NAME/webmodule:x.x.xx-cpuamd64

-   If you don’t see above, the conatiners aren't downloaded successfully yet
+   If you don’t see above, the containers aren't downloaded successfully yet

 3. If the inference & visionweb modules exist but still cannot see the page in 8181 port, check whether 8181 port on your edge is opened.
 4. If you can visit the website (in 8181 port) but not see the inference result video after clicking configuration in the Part Identification page, please check whether your edge's 5000 port is opened.